scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 <details>
   <summary> Save as artifact (SBOM) </summary>

-Using action `output_path` you can access the generated SBOM and store it as an artifact.
+Using action `OUTPUT_PATH` output argument you can access the generated SBOM and store it as an artifact.

+> Use action `output-path: <my_custom_path>` input argument to set a custom output path.

 ```YAML
 - name: Generate cyclonedx json SBOM
   id: gensbom_json